erights/quasiParserGenerator/test/tinyses/tinyses.md

 reason these are difficult is that a close curly "}" during a hole only terminates the hole if it is balanced.
 TODO: All these placeholders currently fail.
-There is not yet the logic needed to tell whether a close curly terminates a whole.
+There is not yet the logic needed to tell whether a close curly terminates a hole.

 Outside the lexical grammar, other differences from [ECMAScript 2017 Grammar